Winning Tactics for Planning Home Care Services9 minute read

 9 minute read|

 Home health care agencies and caregivers have been governed by a set of rules and legislation that has remained static for the greater part of the last three decades.
-With the ushering in of 2017, those regulations experienced their first large-scale overhaul in the form of a bevy of newly instituted federal regulations that simultaneously add a layer of complexity to an already labyrinthine-like industry while also providing a spectrum of crucial benefits to patients.
+In 2017, those regulations experienced their first large-scale overhaul in the form of a bevy of newly instituted federal regulations that simultaneously add a layer of complexity to an already labyrinth-like industry while also providing a spectrum of crucial benefits to patients.

 Widely considered to be a revolutionized industry with immense changes looming in the not-so-distant future, patients are now more than ever able to enjoy a streamlined process for their home care service agency selection while also being able to implement a set of winning tactics for planning the scope, depth, and breadth of their home care service needs.